 A student who is absent due to illness or other unforeseen circumstances on the day of an assessment task must complete the Explanation of Absence from an Assessment Task form and submit this to the relevant Head Teacher KLA at the beginning of the first day of return to school.
-If for any reason the Head Teacher KLA is unavailable, students must report to the Head Teacher Stage 6 and if she is unavailable for any reason the student must report to a Deputy Principal.
+If for any reason the Head Teacher KLA is unavailable, students must report to the Head Teacher Stage 6.

 In the case of a medical reason, a student must use the CTHS Medical Certificate proforma as documentation.
 This is to be attached to the Explanation of Absence from an Assessment Task form.
-Note:A copy of the medical certificate must also be provided to the student window.
+Note: A copy of the medical certificate must also be provided to the student window.